-In 2019, Europe accounted for a significant market share of 30% in the global pet care products market, with forecasts predicting a high potential increase along the next few years.
+In 2019, Europe accounted for a significant market share of 30% in the global pet care products (including dry pet food) market, with forecasts predicting a high potential increase along the next few years.

 For any manufactures that operate in the market, implementing valuable go-to-market strategies and finding gaps across the execution of pet products, is crucial.
 Studies have found multinational companies suffering a lack of growth due to increased competition from the regional & small local brands.
 In the FMCG, 53% of the category growth is driven by 16,000 small companies.

 Another barrier to growth is represented by the fragmentation of the retail landscape.
 Pet products are distributed across the modern trade, as well as specialised and independent pet stores, where tracking availability of products, visibility and brand recommendation is traditionally extremely challenging.

 In this report, we provided an in-depth analysis of the most critical in-store KPIs in the Pet Food’s category – “brand recommendation”, “on-shelf availability” and “promo presence”.
 Thanks to our crowdsourced community of almost 3 million data gatherers, we were able to collect data within independent Pet Stores and the modern trade channel, across 6 European countries: the UK, Italy, France, Germany, Spain and Russia.

 In the first part of the report, we highlighted the most recommended Dry Pet Food brands in specialised Pet Stores whilst also providing additional insights into the presence of in-store promo materials.

 The second part was conducted across Modern Trade.
 We provide a picture of what truly happens on-the-shelves, in terms of Dry Pet Food presence.
 We also checked for extra-displays/promo materials in the Pet Food area of supermarkets and hypermarkets.

 - In 41% of the cases, retail staff in Pet Food Stores was not proactive